arjunsinghgill/gltf-viewer/README.md

 glTF (Graphics Library Transmission Format) is an open-standard, royalty-free file format designed by the Khronos Group for efficient, fast loading and transmission of 3D models and scenes, often called the "JPEG of 3D".
 It supports geometry, materials, textures, and animations in both .gltf (JSON) and .glb (binary) formats.

 ![ Demo GIF ](https://github.com/arjunsinghgill/gltf-viewer/blob/main/gltf_viewer.gif)

+To run the demo, clone the repository and launch NodeJS https server using the command:
+> node src.gltf_viewer.https.js